getting-started-ml/getting-started-ml.github.io/index.md

 ## Mathematics

-Some beginners are put off by the math.
-However, machine learning remains a field build upon mathematical principles.
-While you don't need to know any math to train a neural network, it's quite useful when debugging your architecture, and analyzing model performance.
-Luckily, the most basic understanding of matrices, derivatives and statistical properties can already help a lot.

 - [⭐️ The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/index.html): Digging deeper into the math behind neural networks.
 Understanding this text will be of tremendous help.
 - [Learning Math for Machine Learning](https://www.ycombinator.com/library/51-learning-math-for-machine-learning): Essay on why math is/isn't important in engineering, ML.
 - [A Programmer's Introduction to Mathematics](https://pimbook.org): Be sure to read this if you have never read a college level math book before.
 It not only teaches fundamental math, but also introduces the reader to succesfully reading mathematical literature.